Canadian night skies are going to shine a little bit brighter this month, as Mars is going to be at its brightest since 2003.

-On the 27, the Red Planet will begin to rise around 9:30 pm in the southeast and should appear roughly five times brighter.
+On July 27, the Red Planet will begin to rise around 9:30 pm in the southeast and should appear roughly five times brighter.

-On the 31, Mars will reach its highest point around midnight, and will be visible roughly 35 degrees above the southern horizon, or one-third of the distance between the horizon and overhead.
+And on the last day of the month, Mars will reach its highest point around midnight, and will be visible roughly 35 degrees above the southern horizon, or one-third of the distance between the horizon and overhead.

 The moon will also be near Mars on the 31, and some parts of the world will be able to see a lunar eclipse.